Dog Obedience and Behavior Training

 Daycare Training

 Daycare is a wonderful form of socialization in a controlled and safe environment.
 While your pet is away for the day, you can add on a daycare lesson to work on a specific behavior or refresh your pet on a previously taught command.
-We recommend this program just as a refresher course or for specifics.
+We recommend this program as a refresher course or for specifics.
 If you want to use this program to put full basic obedience on your dog, it is important to realize that it’s very demanding on the owners time to pick up and drop off daily.
 Consistency is a vital part of training.
-Therefore, if your dog goes through this course, we recommend 4-5 consecutive days and then a private lesson for you to have the opportunity to catch up on what your dog has learned so that you can reinforce it.
+Therefore, if your dog goes through this course, we recommend 4-5 consecutive days and then a private lesson for you on the final day to have the opportunity to catch up on what your dog has learned so that you can reinforce it.

 Train by the Day